0JK0/Projects/README.md

 ## Finished Projects

+- ### Wordle copy
+	- Description: A "Simplified" copy of the game wordle
+	- Features: Works totally from the terminal with a good and easy to use "GUI"
+	- Usage: Guess a word and the game will you input to help you guess the 5 letters word word you have 6 attempts
+	- Note: For more info read the README.md file insie the folder or use the In-game "Tutorial"

 - ### Website
   - Description: A simple website that i use as my personal startpage for firefox
   - Features: All my most used websites organized, a Javasricpt script used to display time